-Cloudflare uses GRE tunnels to deliver packets from our edge to your data centers, while Cloudflare Magic Transit encapsulates these packets, adding a new IP header and GRE protocol header.
+Cloudflare Magic Transit uses tunnels to deliver packets from our global network to your data centers.
+Cloudflare encapsulates these packets adding new headers.

-You must set the MSS value to 1436 bytes at your physical egress interfaces — not the GRE tunnel interfaces — to accommodate the additional header data.
+To accommodate the additional header data, you must set the MSS value to 1436 bytes at your physical egress interfaces — not the tunnel interfaces.
 For Magic Transit egress traffic, the MSS should be set via the tunnel’s interface for egress traffic.

 Unless you apply these MSS settings at the origin, client machines do not know that they must use an MSS of 1436 bytes when sending packets to your origin.